Converting the operating system of Cisco N9000-series switches

 The parameters are optional; include only the parameters that you need.

-3. After the command verifies the integrity of the binary, use the claim code in the output to claim the device in the Nexus Hyperfabric cloud controller.
+3. After the installation completes, the switch reboots, then you can use the claim code to claim the device in the Nexus Hyperfabric cloud controller without accessing the switch to get a claim code.

-The code is valid for two hours.
 For more information, see Claim a switch using a claim code in Cisco Nexus Hyperfabric — Getting Started.

 After you claimed this first switch, you can claim any addition switches without using a claim code.
 For more information, see Claim a discovered device without using a claim code in Cisco Nexus Hyperfabric — Getting Started.

-switch(config)# line 8
+terminal_server(config)# line 8

-switch(config-console)# speed 115200
+terminal_server(config-line)# speed 115200

-If the conversion is successful, then the switch will be automatically connected to the Nexus Hyperfabric cloud controller at hyperfabric.cisco.com and the subsequent process will be the same as onboarding a new switch with Nexus Hyperfabric.
-The conversion preserves the switch's IP address, as well as the proxy address if you configured one.
+• If the conversion succeeds, then the switch will be automatically connected to the Nexus Hyperfabric cloud controller at hyperfabric.cisco.com and the subsequent process will be the same as onboarding a new switch with Nexus Hyperfabric.
+The conversion preserves the switch's IP address, DNS server address, and proxy address if you configured these things.
+If the conversion process fails due to a connectivity issue with the Nexus Hyperfabric cloud controller, the switch reverts back to the NX-OS image.

-During Nexus Hyperfabric operating system image creation, if you abandon the conversion process or if there is a power failure after the cloud probe succeeds, the switch may drop back to the bootloader.
+• During Nexus Hyperfabric operating system conversion, if you abandon the conversion process or if there is a power failure after the cloud probe succeeds, the switch may drop back to the bootloader.
 In this case, you must copy the NX-OS image to the switch, and then you can boot the switch back in NX-OS mode.
 For more information about recovering from the bootloader, see "Recovery from the loader> Prompt" in Cisco N9000 Series NX-OS Troubleshooting Guide, Release 10.6(x).
 Even though this document is for the 10.6 releases, the procedure is the same for later releases.

-Migrate from the Nexus Hyperfabric operating system to NX-OS
+Convert from the Nexus Hyperfabric operating system to NX-OS

 Step 1